 - Pets’ or service animals’ needs

 - Disabilities and/or assistance devices and equipment needed

 - Responsibilities for who will assist whom (especially who will be in charge of helping your children or any elderly persons in your home)

 One more important detail: keep a list of trusted numbers handy and labeled somewhere that everyone in the family can access easily.

 3) Write Up the Plans.
 Draw out basic maps of your house, labeling all doors, windows, rooms, and potential items of interest (the stove, the fire alarms, etc.).
 Consider drawing lines of escape from each room so that anyone in any location would know the nearest, safest route.
-Make sure you plan for both nighttime and daytime strategies, and consider keeping emergency kits or packs of necessary items in easy-to-remember spots in your house.
+Make sure your family emergency plan for both nighttime and daytime strategies, and consider keeping emergency kits or packs of necessary items in easy-to-remember spots in your house.

 4) Put It into Action.
 The final step to ensuring emergency plan success is practicing it.
 Like fire drills in school or posted exit paths at work, visualizing and understanding the routine firsthand can make it a lot less scary when the time comes to put it into action.
 Roleplay the motions required for the emergency that you are drilling for.
 Encourage crawling when rehearsing for fire situations.
 Pick up emergency kits or devices on your way out of the house as you practice leaving because of tornadoes.
 Meet up at your safe zone to conclude the drill.
 All of this will help each person commit the right actions to memory.
 Try to schedule walk-throughs at least once per year so that your family won’t forget the steps they need to take.
 It’s important to keep younger children calm in stressful situations, so practice will also aid in familiarizing them with the emergency routines.